Eric J. Taipale

 Overview

-I am a Canadian syndicated science writer and columnist who mainly writes on subjects relating to psychology and mental health sciences.
-My work has been published both online, in print, and in different languages—in New Scientist, Gehirn Und Geist, and Psychology Today.
-At Psychology Today, I write a column called “Young Minds and Crime,” which analyzes crucial topics pertaining to child and adolescent forensic psychology.
-During my time as a science writer, I have interviewed homicide and other violent offenders across the United States on subjects relating to developmental risk factors and crime-related characteristics.
-Since September 2023, I have been an undergraduate student at Queen’s University at Kingston, Ontario majoring in both psychology and sociology.
+I am a Canadian syndicated science writer and columnist specializing in psychology and mental health.
+My work has appeared in print and online, and has been translated into multiple languages, with bylines in New Scientist, Gehirn & Geist, and Psychology Today.
+At Psychology Today, I author the column Young Minds and Crime, which explores key issues in child and adolescent forensic psychology.
+As part of my writing, I have interviewed violent offenders across the United States, focusing on developmental risk factors and criminogenic traits.
+Since September 2023, I have been pursuing a psychology major at Queen’s University in Kingston, Ontario.

 Education